open/close all folders

 - Defeat Means Friendship: After he gets defeated a second time in the tie-in game, Vincent initially ends up allying himself with the Hedgies to get vengeance on Dwayne for mind-controlling him, but he eventually pulls a HeelFace Turn and joins the group by the end of the game.

 - Faux Affably Evil: Unless driven into a rage, he always talks to RJ casually - like a friend.
-But given that pretty much all of his dialogue is about how he plans to kill RJ - often as indifferently as if he were giving the weather - the effect is just unsettling.(cheerfully, about the betrayal) You know, I was coming over here to kill you, but then I stayed to watch the show!
+But given that pretty much all of his dialogue is about how he plans to kill RJ - often as indifferently as if he were giving the weather - the effect is just unsettling.(cheerfully, about the betrayal) So I was on my way down here to kill you, but I stopped to watch the show, and I gotta say...that, right there, is a thing of beauty!

 - Friend to All Children: After his HeelFace Turn, he gets along surprisingly well with Heather and the porcupine kids.
 Their respective parents still fear him, but he's (thankfully) pretty chill by that point.